MrZhouZh/gitnote/10 tops of Javascript.md

    In order to loop through these items, Javascript has to set up a function for each one.
 This function-based iteration comes with a slew of performance issues: an extra function is introduced with a corresponding execution context that is created and destroyed, on top of which an additional object is added to the scope chain.

-7. Combine control conditions and control variable changes when using loops(使用循环时结合控制条件和控制变量的改变)
+7. 7.Combine control conditions and control variable changes when using loops(使用循环时结合控制条件和控制变量的改变)

    Whenever talking about performance, work avoidance in loops is a hot topic because, quite simply, loops run over and over again.
 So if there are any performance gains to be had, you will most likely see the largest boosts within your loops.